Designing and Scaling Research-Informed Academic Systems

 Her systems leadership includes:

-• Leading cross-functional teams spanning research, technology, and publications divisions in distributed environments
+• Leading cross-functional teams spanning research, technology, and publications divisions

 Her work consistently aligns mission, academic rigor, and operational stewardship.